 - Caramelize the onions: Lower the heat to medium-low, and cook the onions and garlic for 30 minutes.
 Stir occasionally, and adjust the heat as needed to prevent any burning.
 At the end of the 30 minutes, onions should be deep-golden brown in color (but not burnt) and taste quite sweet.
 If you have the time, you can also continue caramelizing the onions for an additional 30 minutes to bring out even more sweetness and complexity.
 Season with salt and pepper.

 - Cool the mixture: Remove the mixture from the heat and transfer to your serving bowl.
 Let cool until mixture feels just slightly lukewarm, about 5 minutes.

 - Prep the scallions and lemon: While the mixture cools, thinly slice the scallions.
-Juice the lemon (you should have about 1 tablespoon of juice).
+Juice half of the lemon (you should have about 1 tablespoon of juice).1 scallion, ½ lemon

 - Mix the base: Stir in the sour cream, lemon juice, and most of the sliced scallions (save about a tablespoon for garnish) into the onion mixture.
-Season with salt and pepper.
+Season with salt and pepper.1 cup sour cream

 - Chill the base: Place the serving bowl, covered, into the refrigerator for 30 minutes (and up to 1 day) to allow the flavors to develop.
 When ready to serve, take the dip out of the fridge and taste a spoonful.
 At this point, you can season again with salt and pepper.
 If the dip tastes slightly too "sweet", you probably need to add a little bit more salt or lemon juice, depending on your preference.
 I find those little adjustments make a huge difference in the flavor.